I’m Fabienne Crans, a designer of “Upgraded Interior Products”

 Ever since I was little, I always wanted to be a designer.
 I grew up with design, such as the Dr. Glob chair of Philippe Starck.
 Having designs around me and collecting pictures, made me passionate to become a designer of Interior Product Design.
 Creating ‘regular’ design was not enough.
 I wanted to be a “Designer of Upgraded Interior Products.”
 And with that I wish to make life more comfortable and enriched through anything from lightings, furniture, to kitchenware.
 It should be circular, or have additional functions or interactions by means of technology.
 Moreover, I like to tell stories by making references to the products functionalities, through the aesthetics of designs.

-To become a Designer of Upgraded Interior Products, I elaborated on many aspects around it during my bachelor and master studies Industrial Design at the University of Technology Eindhoven; intuitive product interaction, business and innovation strategy, materials and tactility, circularity, user, aesthetics and lighting.
+In the process of becoming a Designer of Upgraded Interior Products, I have elaborated on many aspects around it during my bachelor and master studies Industrial Design at the University of Technology Eindhoven; intuitive product interaction, business and innovation strategy, materials and tactility, circularity, user, aesthetics and lighting.
 Throughout this journey, I also participated in contests to practice public speaking, since it was and is my motto to ‘get out of my comfort zone.’